Custom tanning for domestic sheep, goat, and alpaca hides is available.

 Our prices reflect the amount of time in tannin and physical labor required to finish each skin.

-Beginning September 2016 our prices have been updated.
-The 2016-2017 cost guide [PDF] gives an overview of our charges for sheep and goat skins.
+The simplified 2017-2018 cost guide [PDF] gives an overview of our charges for sheep and goat skins.
 Alpaca hides start at $350.

 We feel so lucky to have Vermont Natural Sheepskins in our state.
 Their non-toxic, all natural process produces the softest, cleanest, most comfortable sheepskins I’ve ever seen.
 We take all our sheepskins to them and are incredibly proud of the high-quality products they help us create.
 We recommend them without reservation and look forward to working with them again.

 Jesse in Vermont